texastribune/data-visuals-create/README.md

 ## Installation

 While we recommend using the `npx` method, you can also install the tool globally.
-If you do, replace all instances of `npx @data-visuals/create@latest` you see with `data-visuals-create`.
+If you do, replace all instances of `npx @data-visuals/create@latest` you see with `data-visuals-create` after running the global install below.

 ```sh
 npm install -g @data-visuals/create